garrandall/popular-music-data/tracks/two-wrongs-wyclef-jean-claudette-ortiz.md

 I might listen to your song

-Ooh, before you walk out that door, listen
+Oh, before you walk out that door, listen

 They say two wrongs don't make it right